smithy-lang/smithy/docs/source/1.0/spec/core/documentation-traits.rst

       - Provides example output parameters for the operation.
 Each key is the name of a top-level output structure member, and each value is the value of the member.
+    * - error
+      - :ref:`examples-ErrorExample-structure`
+      - Provides an error shape ID and example error parameters for the operation.

 The values provided for the ``input`` and ``output`` members MUST be compatible with the shapes and constraints of the corresponding structure.